downshift-js/downshift/README.md

 accessibility to a combobox, we suggest trying the new `useCombobox` first.
 If you feel that `Downshift` still covers your use cases better then use the component instead.
-However, if these use cases should also be covered in `useCombobx`, make sure to create an issue to help us improve the hook.
+However, if these use cases should also be covered in `useCombobox`, make sure to create an issue to help us improve the hook.
 Both the hooks and the component are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.